 OUR SUGGESTION:

 It is likely that attending the live clinical skills workshop isn’t in your schedule.
-We suggest buying the Gold Package, which includes all of our board review materials, but does not include the live program.
+We suggest buying the Complete Package, which includes all of our board review materials, but does not include the live program.

 Time to Exam